-Bill Wilson, cofounder of Alcoholics Anonymous, mentioned emotional sobriety in a letter he wrote in 1958.
+Bill Wilson, cofounder of Alcoholics Anonymous, mentioned emotional sobriety in a Grapevine article he wrote in 1958.
 He wrote: “I think that many oldsters who have put our AA “booze cure” to severe but successful tests still find they often lack emotional sobriety.
 Perhaps they will be the spearhead for the next major development in AA, the development of much more real maturity and balance (which is to say, humility) in our relations with ourselves, with our fellows, and with God.”

 The book I believe helps us to find this emotional sobriety is the Adult Children of Alcoholics (ACA) Red Book.
 ACA/ACOA was started by The Laundry List written by Tony A. in 1978 in New York City.
 The Laundry List is a list of 14 traits commonly found in children who grow up in turbulent, hostile, and sometimes violent homes.
 Often times these homes have adults who are using drugs, alcohol, food, religion, power, money, control etc. as ways to control and manage the people in the household.